 - their doubts:

-Don’t get me wrong: I don’t deny effectiveness of face-to-face sales.
-Nor I want to say that online sales is a cure-all.
+Don’t get me wrong: I don’t deny the effectiveness of face-to-face sales.
+Nor I want to say that online sales are a cure-all.
 But obviously there are some biases against online sales, and I’d like to dispel them.